 The thing about the perfect hairstyle is that there isn’t just one.
 Braids, curls, updos, buns, ponytails, straight, wavy, short, long—the possibilities are endless.
 Unfortunately, switching up your hairstyle that often can be exhausting, not to mention severely damaging to your locks.
 That’s where crochet braid styles come in.

-Crochet braids have gained popularity as of late because the installation process is often much faster than that of traditional braids, twists, and sew-in weaves.
-After cornrowing your natural hair, your stylist will loop your desired style through your braids with a crochet hook and gently secure it.
+Crochet braids have gained popularity because the installation process is often much faster than that of traditional braids, twists, and sew-in weaves.
+Crochet braids are also perfect for those who have steered clear of African braiding styles with added hair in the past for fear of the tight pulling and added weight.
+After your natural hair has been cornrowed, your stylist will simply loop your desired style through your braids with a crochet hook and gently secure it.
+Once you see how fast and easy installation is, crochet braids will become your go-to style.

 As with most hair installations, crochet braids can last anywhere from six to twelve weeks with proper care.
 Because most—if not all—of your natural hair will be tucked away underneath the protective style, maintaining a regular hair care routine will ensure you’re properly caring for the installed hair as well as your natural hair.

 You can wash the crochet braids as you normally would, making sure to give extra attention to the cornrows underneath your installed hair.
+We recommend the Mizani Moisture Fusion Clarifying Shampoo.
+This clarifying shampoo is the perfect formula to use when you want to say goodbye to oily roots and product buildup in textured hair, so you can start off so fresh, and so clean.
+Follow the shampoo with Mizani Moisture Fusion Intense Moisture Mask.
 Once the hair and your scalp have been thoroughly washed and conditioned, be sure your hair—both natural and installed—is completely dry before styling it.
 If you leave your hair damp (particularly near the scalp) you run the risk of developing dandruff, fungus, or even mildew.

 Box braids without having to spend an entire day sitting in the salon chair getting your hair braided?
 Sign us up!
 Cut your styling time in half by buying pre-braided box braids that your stylist can install.
 Pre-braided box braids come in all thicknesses, lengths, and colors, so don’t worry—there’s a perfect braid out there for you.